 Given that this is a novel virus, little is known about its impact on pregnant women.
 At this time:

-- No evidence shows that being pregnant increases a woman’s risk for getting COVID-19, or her risk of developing severe symptoms if she has the disease.
+- No evidence shows that being pregnant increases a woman’s risk for getting COVID-19.

 If pregnant women who are health care providers are concerned about their risk of exposure to COVID-19, we recommend that they discuss their concerns with their supervisor.
 At this time, no US guidelines restrict pregnant health care workers’ ability to care for patients.